 - Cap sleeves just hugging the shoulder cap

-Some types of sleeves suit the longer variety while others are best suited to short or three-quarter length.
+Some types of sleeves suit the longer variety, while others are best suited to short or three-quarter lengths.

 The types of sleeves may be determined by the cut of the pattern and can be attached or a separate sew-in sleeve.

-Some sleeves like the bat-wing or the dolman sleeve are part of the front and back pattern designs.
+Some types of sleeves, like the bat-wing or the Dolman sleeve, are part of the front and back pattern designs.
 They are cut and sewn all in one, saving the need to set in the sleeve.
 Some cap sleeves are found to be part of the bodice pattern and not cut separately.

 Set in Sleeves

 A set-in sleeve needs extra care and diligent matching of sleeve and armhole markings to ensure the sleeve is set in and fits properly.

 Following the pattern’s specifications makes the difference between an ill-fitting sleeve and one that serves its purpose and finishes the armhole perfectly.
 Set-in types of sleeves give a more fitted look to the armhole.

 29 Types of Sleeves